ZhiLi055/hi/README.md

-The whole ipynb file may take about half an minute to run
+Notice that it may take around one and a half minute to 'run all' the whole file, bascially because of the calculations of outlier in question 1c.# homework-2-ZhiLi055